All Products

 1. Log on to the GA console.

-3. In the Basic Instance Configuration step, configure the following parameters and click Next.
+3. In the Basic Instance Configuration step, configure the parameters based on the following table and click Next.

 Parameter